 Tools needed include a drill, several drill bits, wire cutters/splicers, soldering gun and soldering wire.
 Each splice should be soldered and shrink-tubed.
 Butt-connectors are easier but not recommended, as they could pull apart when you are pulling the wiring through the bars.

 Automotive primary wire generally has a copper core, which is both durable and has low electrical resistance.
 Multi-strand is best, because it is flexible.
 Solid-strand wire is not recommended for motorcycle use.
 The outside of the wire is a thermoplastic PVC insulation, which is made smooth enough for pulling through wire loom and conduit.

-Primary wire is sold in 15-foot rolls and available from most auto parts stores.
-Colors available include red, black, blue, green, white, yellow, brown, purple, orange, and pink.
-20 to 24 gauge wire works best.
+Primary wire is available in many colors, including red, black, blue, green, white, yellow, brown, purple, orange, and pink.
+18 to 22 gauge wire works best.